nanocurrency/nano-work-server/README.md

 To see available command line options, run `nano-work-server --help`.

-To use with the beta network (lower work difficulty), give the flag `--beta`.
-Working with both networks simultaneously is not supported.

 If using more than one work peer, give the flag `--shuffle`.
 This makes it so that the next request is picked randomly instead of sequentially, which leads to more efficient work generation with multiple peers, especially when they are not in the same network.

 ## Current base difficulty